 ARTICLE 6.04 SALARY UPON PROMOTION.

-An employee promoted to a position in a class with a higher salary range may be paid either at the minimum rate of the new range or at the nearest higher rate to that which he or she would otherwise be entitled to in his or her former position on the date his or her promotion is effective, whichever is greater.
-However, the pay rate shall be approximately 5% above the present rate of pay before promotion.
+An employee promoted to a classification with a higher salary range may be paid either at the minimum rate of the new range or at the nearest higher rate that is approximately 5% above the former rate.